top of page

 INCLUSIONS

-• All Meals & Accommodation for the scheduled 7D/6N Programme.
+• All Meals & Accommodation for the scheduled 8D/7N Programme.

-• A private Scorpio or similar (Includes pickup/drop from/to DIB Airport)
+• All transportation (Includes transfer from/to DIB Airport)

 • A Trip Leader (An experienced local)